GM profit surges to $2.98B on sales of higher-margin trucks

 “A lot of really good work is being done across our company to source semiconductors, allocate them across them our most in-demand and (factory) capacity-constrained products,” she said.

-GM has said the shortage would cost it $1.5 billion to $2 billion in earnings before taxes this year due to lost production.
+GM reiterated that the shortage would cost it $1.5 billion to $2 billion in earnings before taxes this year due to lost production.
 The company has been forced to cut production of some smaller vehicles with lower profit margins, such as the Chevrolet Equinox SUV.

 “Is there an impact this year?
 Absolutely,” Barra said on a conference call with reporters.
 “But the team keeps working to minimize it.”